 Associated with each wsag: ServiceLevelObjective is a wsag: BusinessValueList that contains multiple business values, each expressing a different value aspect of the objective.
 Depending on the scenario and value type, each value represents an assertion by one or both parties.
-For example, in an agreement representing resource reservation for job submission, the submitter may express "importance" of meeting an objective, while a provider may specify "confidence" or likelihood of meeting that objective.
+For example, in an agreement representing resource reservation for job submission, the submitter may express "importance" of meeting an objective.
 In an untrusted or cross-organizational scenario, the business value may be expressed as a joint assertion using "penalty" or "reward" value type.
 A penalty expresses indirectly both the importance to a consumer, where a higher penalty is more likely to induce provider to meet this objective, and also specifies compensation to be assessed for failing to meet the objective.